nerdCopter/OpenDRS/README.md

 *   **`Get-OpenDrsRecommendation.ps1`**: A read-only "engine" that analyzes cluster health and generates migration recommendations.
 *   **`Invoke-OpenDrsMigration.ps1`**: An "executor" that consumes recommendations from the analysis engine and performs the actual VM migrations.

+### 2.1.
+Important: Not a Direct VMware DRS Replacement

+**This toolset is NOT a 1:1 equivalent of VMware's integrated DRS or PowerCLI's `Get-DrsRecommendation`/`Invoke-DrsRecommendation` cmdlets.** Key differences include:

+*   **Real-time Analysis Only**: Uses current host utilization (`QuickStats`) rather than historical data or saved statistics that VMware DRS leverages for trend analysis.
+*   **Custom Algorithm**: Implements independent load balancing logic based on standard deviation analysis, not VMware's proprietary DRS algorithms.
+*   **VM Count-Based Balancing**: The `-Balance` parameter distributes VMs based on quantity (count) across hosts, prioritizing migration of smallest VMs first, rather than resource-weighted distribution.
+*   **Potential Conflicts**: Since this operates independently of VMware DRS, recommendations may occasionally conflict with or counteract VMware's native DRS decisions, especially when both systems are active simultaneously.

+### 2.2.
+Connection Management and Maintenance Mode Detection

 Both scripts feature intelligent connection management - they detect existing vCenter connections and only connect/disconnect when necessary.
 This enables efficient chaining and variable assignment workflows.

 The scripts automatically detect hosts in maintenance mode or entering maintenance mode and generate evacuation recommendations that take priority over normal DRS analysis.
 Maintenance mode evacuations bypass all rules and ensure rapid VM evacuation.